fashioncrazy9/appsteroid-sdk-unity-documents/en/UseVideoRecording.md

 last update at　2015/11/04

 ----------
+This settings is for apps with video recording implemented.
+If you do not decide to use video recording, you do not have to apply any changes described below.

 Please see [Spec-FASPlayVideo](Specs/Spec-FASPlayVideo.md) for more details about functions in the sample code.

 ## Graphics API Settings